 Native apps are typically written in the native language of the device or platform’s operating system, for example: Android runs on Java or Kotlin and requires apps to be developed in that language as well.
 For iOS it’s Objective C or Swift, etc.

-Each platform provides a different toolset for their native app developers including the materials needed for app store submission.
-Which means that to install the app on a mobile device, a download needs to be made from the app store of that device.
+Each platform provides a different toolset for their react native developers, including the materials needed for app store submission.
+This means that to install the app on a mobile device, a download needs to be made from the app store of that device.

 Native mobile apps usually provide the best user experience with the most functionality available, because they are more flexible in using the device’s specific capabilities.
 They have faster load times compared to web apps and have a more robust performance in online or offline mode.